Sewvandiii/timetablemanagement/README.md

 # 📝 Time table management

-This is a group project for year 3 semester 2 - Software Project management (SPM) module - SE3080, where you have to build a timetable generating system.
+This is my individual part of Software Project Management (SPM) module - SE3080 group project ( 3rd Year 2nd Semester ), where you have to build a timetable generating system.
 We have used java and swing for the implementation and Apache derby as the database where the final product is a .exe executable file which can be installed in any device.

 My contribution to the project was: